g4stlyx/eCommerceFullStack/README.md

     -----

     * to run the api, open backend folder as a Java Maven project:
+        * OPTIONAL: if you want to run the tests first run `mvn test`
         * run `mvn spring-boot:run` in terminal or
         * simply compile and run the java app from your IDE